We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - confusion and disorientation

-Only 5 percent of all people with diabetes have type 1, according to the American Diabetes Association.
+Only about 5% of all those with diabetes have type 1, according to the American Diabetes Association.

-In type 2 diabetes, the body does produce insulin but is unable to use it properly.
-The pancreas tries to make more insulin, but often cannot make enough to keep blood sugar levels steady.
+In type 2 diabetes, the body does produce insulin but cannot use it properly.
+The pancreas tries to make more of the hormone but often cannot make enough to keep blood sugar levels steady.
 This is known as insulin resistance.

-People with type 2 diabetes may need to take insulin, pills, or make diet or exercise changes to help manage blood sugar levels.
+People with type 2 diabetes may need insulin, pills, dietary changes, or exercise to help manage blood sugar levels.

-Gestational diabetes can happen when insulin resistance and high blood sugar levels appear during pregnancy.
-People should monitor this during pregnancy, as it can lead to complications for the mother and the baby.
+Gestational diabetes can occur when insulin resistance and high blood sugar levels appear during pregnancy.
+People should monitor this during pregnancy, as it can lead to complications for the pregnant individual and their baby.
 Gestational diabetes usually goes away after delivery.

 Risk factors for high blood sugar

-Doctors do not know exactly what causes diabetes.
-Some factors may increase the risk, however.
+Doctors do not know what exactly causes diabetes.
+However, some factors may increase the risk, including the below.

 Type 1 diabetes